 • removing asbestos in workplaces.

-As a result of the introduction of the OHS Regulations 2017, WorkSafe is reviewing many compliance codes.
-Full details are on the WorkSafe website.
+As a result of the introduction of the OHS Regulations 2017, WorkSafe is reviewing many compliance codes (see the WorkSafe website).